HvTung04/RL-final-project-AIT-3007/README.md

 pip install -r requirements.txt
 ```

-## Demos
-See `main.py` for a starter code.

 ## Evaluation
-Refer to `eval.py` for the evaluation code, you might want to modify it with your specific codebase.
+Refer to `eval/eval.py` for the evaluation code, this code also loads wrappers of our trained agents from `self_trained_agent.py`.

 ## References